Designing predefined-time differentiators with bounded time-varying gains: Problem statement and Main Result

-\begin{remark} Absence of uniformity (with respect to time) is a significant problem in practice.
+\begin{remark} Note that for $n = 0$, uniform Lyapuonv stability is obtained also for unbounded $\kappa(t)$, because the error dynamics then are a scalar system.
+In the context of differentiation, this special case is less important, however, because no derivatives are computed in this case. \end{remark} \begin{remark} Absence of uniformity (with respect to time) is a significant problem in practice.
 Suppose that briefly before $T_c$, the differentiator error is accidentally perturbed (by measurement noise, round-off errors, etc.).
 Proposition~\ref{Lemma:Uniform} and its proof show that, depending on how close to $T_c$ this happens, an arbitrarily large peak on the differentiator error may occur.
 Below, we show how to achieve the uniformly bounded gain required for uniform Lyapunov stability for $n \ge 1$. \end{remark}

 Compared to the base differentiator of Eq. \eqref{Eq:BaseDiff}, the redesigned differentiator of Eq. \eqref{Eq:Diff} contains two additional parameters $ \alpha,\beta$ to be tuned.
 These parameters allow to tune the transient response, but for any admissible value of these parameters, the predefined-time convergence is maintained.
 The parameter selection of Eq. \eqref{Eq:Diff} can be mostly performed using existing criteria for the base differentiator (see Table \ref{Tab:phi} for examples).
-When our approach is applied to the case where $T_f<\infty$, our redesign methodology subsumes the one recently suggested in~\cite{Moreno2020ArbitraryDifferentiators}, and it provides an additional degree of freedom $\alpha$ to tune the transient behavior.
+When our approach is applied to the case where $T_f<\infty$, our redesign methodology subsumes the one recently suggested in~\cite{Moreno2021arbitrary}, and it provides an additional degree of freedom $\alpha$ to tune the transient behavior.
 Moreover, as we show below, this parameter can be used to make the differentiator converge arbitrarily close to the desired \textit{UBST} $T_c$, as shown in the following result:

 \begin{proposition} Assume that the base differentiator is such that $T_f<\infty$ and let $T^*_{\alpha}$ denote the least upper bound for the settling time of Eq. \eqref{Eq:Diff} with the parameter $\alpha\in\mathcal{I}_\phi$ with unbounded $\mathcal{I}_\phi$.
 Then, for any $\varepsilon >0$, there exists $\alpha\in\mathcal{R}_+$ such that $T_c - T_{\alpha}^* \leq \varepsilon$. \end{proposition} \begin{proof} See Appendix~\ref{appendix_propositions}. \end{proof} In the simulation results of the following section, we show that $\alpha,\beta$ can also be used to improve the transient performance and reduce the over-engineering of the differentiator (i.e., an overly conservative bound $T_c$).